Learn more about vision correction

 - If you start to feel ‘pressured’ bear in mind the surgeon may just be looking for a quick sale.
 An undercover study by Which? showed that a misleading sales pitch, questionable charges and lack of time (trying to get you to book the same day whilst in the consultation) were all situations when you should be wary.

-We have a 100% success rate, are right on your doorstep and offer a lifetime care guarantee.
-Your Lifetime Care Guarantee means you can return at any time if you have additional questions on the quality of your vision.
+We have a 100% success rate, are right on your doorstep and offer a lifetime of aftercare for laser eye surgery.
+Your Guarantee means you can return at any time if you have additional questions on the quality of your vision.
 If you have distance vision correction for short-sight then any repeat laser eye treatments to correct a return of myopia in the first 10 years are included free of charge.
 (Terms and conditions apply, excludes any age-related changes and conditions unrelated to the primary treatment)

 When can I go back to work?